koltanl/arch-install/README.md

 ### Issues

-- Decrypt the drive before running the `./test-installer.sh -u` command.
+- Decrypt the drive before running the `./arch-deploy.sh -u` command.
 - Use the correct IP address.
 - Ensure you are using the correct drivers.
 - If you want to use interactive mode, make sure to rename the `preseed.conf` file.
 - Sometimes the install will fail for no apparent reason and the VM won't bootstrap properly.
-Run `test-installer.sh -n` to redo the VM.
+Run `arch-deploy.sh -n` to redo the VM.
-- Once you log in the first time, run `test-installer.sh -s` to save the VM state.
+- Once you log in the first time, run `arch-deploy.sh -s` to save the VM state.
 - the preseed.conf is being read for the username and password; send those manually if didnt use -u --ip=x.x.x.x --username=x --password=x
 # Package Management